-CIS 270 CISCO CCNA I: 3 credits
+CIS 270 - CISCO CCNA I: 3 credits Prerequisite: Permission of instructor

-This course is the first part of a four part curriculum leading to Cisco Certified Network Associate (CCNA) certification.
+This course is the first part of a three-part curriculum leading to Cisco Certified Network Associate (CCNA) certification.
 The content of this course is based on current requirements from the CISCO Networking Academy certification standards.

-CIS 271 CISCO CCNA II: 3 credits
+CIS 271 - CISCO CCNA II: 3 credits Prerequisite: CIS270

-This course is the second part of a four part curriculum leading to Cisco Certified Network Associate (CCNA) certification.
+This course is the second part of a three-part curriculum leading to Cisco Certified Network Associate (CCNA) certification.
 The content of this course is based on current requirements from the Cisco Networking Academy certification standards.

-CIS 272 CISCO CCNA III: 3 credits
+CIS 272 - CISCO CCNA III: 3 credits Prerequisite: CIS271

-This course is the third part of a four part curriculum leading to Cisco Certified Network Associate (CCNA) certification.
+This course is the third part of a three-part curriculum leading to Cisco Certified Network Associate (CCNA) certification.
 The content of this course is based on current requirements from the Cisco Networking Academy certification standards.